H.R. 3277: Ensuring Lasting Smiles Act

 Who benefits from H.R.
 3277?

-Children born with cleft lip, cleft palate, and similar conditions
+Children born with cleft lip and cleft palate

-They would have a stronger guarantee that medically necessary surgeries, dental work, and follow-up care are covered.
+About 1 in 1,031 U.S. babies is born with a cleft lip per CDC data, and many face years of staged treatment.
+They would gain a stronger guarantee that medically necessary surgeries, orthodontics, dental work, and follow-up care are covered.

 Adults with congenital anomalies identified later in life

-Doctors, surgeons, dentists, and orthodontists would have clearer legal backing when prescribing medically necessary care tied to these defects.
+Doctors, oral surgeons, dentists, and orthodontists would have stronger legal backing when prescribing medically necessary care for these defects, reducing time spent contesting claim denials.

 Who is affected by H.R.
 3277?